vivawan/508-midterm/script/Midterm.md

 # Modeling

 **Process:**
-3) delete insignificant var. until all var at p < 0.05
+3) Delete insignificant var. until all var at p < 0.05
-4) delete var. with large p and examine R^2 & residual
+4) Delete var. with large p and examine R^2 & residual

 ## Initial Variables Selection

-- whole data set -> run lm -> select one var in each category
+- Whole data set -> run lm -> select one var in each category
-- selection rule: for each factor, choose only one variable with the significance
+- Selection rule: for each factor, choose only one variable with the significance

 ```r
 # finalize regression dataset